xinntao/BasicSR-examples/README.md

 ## HowTO use BasicSR

 `BasicSR` can be used in two ways:
 - :arrow_right: Git clone the entire BasicSR.
-In this way, you can see the complete codes of basicsr, and then modify it according to your own needs.
+In this way, you can see the complete codes of BasicSR, and then modify it according to your own needs.
 - :arrow_right: Use basicsr as a [python package](https://pypi.org/project/basicsr/#history) (that is, install with pip).
 It provides the training framework, procedures and some basic functions.
-You can easily build your own projects based on BasicSR.
+You can easily build your own projects based on basicsr.
     ```bash
     pip install basicsr
     ```